MainaZaquir/Bank-of-Flatiron/README.md

 # Bank of Flatiron

-Bank of Flatiron is a simple web application that allows users to manage their bank transactions.
+Bank of Flatiron is a simple Web Application that allows users to manage their bank transactions.

 ## Features

 - Displays  a table of all transactions.
-- You acn add a new transaction using the form.
+- You can add a new transaction using the form.
 - You can filer transactions by typing into the search bar.
-- You acn sort transactins alphabetically by category or description.
+- You can sort transactins alphabetically by category or description.
 - You can delete a transaction of your choice.

 ## Technologies used